2222-07-06

 Now, it’s time to get your hands dirty.
 I’ll guide you through the 5 steps of a UAT process:

-• Reporting & Lessons Learned.
+- Reporting & Lessons Learned

-User Acceptance Testing is complicated.
-That’s what probably a lot of you think.
-From creating a UAT plan, to executing your test cases and analyzing them.
+From creating a UAT plan to executing and analyzing your test cases.
 All kinds of different departments and people are involved.

 And worst of all… UAT takes place at an awkward time: at the end of a project.

-Your development team is done with their tasks (at least they should be) and your QA agents start testing the application.
+Your development team is done with their tasks (at least they should be), and your QA agents start testing the application.

 And they have just one main job: test if the application works for your users.